 Year after year, our Senior School students excel in academics, taking out top prizes at STEM competitions and completing their SACE or IB studies with distinction.
 Read more about our academic results here.

 The curriculum at St Peter’s Girls is delivered by passionate and skilled teachers, led by Deputy Principal and Head of Senior School Kate Mortimer.
 Kate graduated with Honours in Health and Human Movement Education after completing her Bachelor of Education at the University of Sydney.
-She has 15+ years’ experience as a Head Teacher and spent a decade at Sydney’s Queenwood School for Girls where she was the Head of Wellbeing.
+She has over 15 years’ experience as a Head Teacher and spent a decade at Sydney’s Queenwood School for Girls where she was the Head of Wellbeing.
 Her expertise in this crucial area has led to the delivery of our new tailored wellbeing program, #EMPOWHER.

 St Peter’s Girls furnishes our girls with the tools to become women of character and influence.
 Outstanding achievement, academically and otherwise, has been a hallmark of our graduates.
 Countless numbers of Saints Girls go on to realise their aspirations across a host of disciplines, shaping the world of today for the generations of tomorrow.